Brother's Justice: Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 0% based on reviews from 9 critics, with an average rating of 3.4/10.
-On Metacritic, the film has a weighted average score of 22 out of 100, based on 7 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 22 out of 100, based on 7 critics, indicating "generally unfavorable" reviews.

 Dennis Harvey of Variety wrote "It's an easy watch that nonetheless consistently feels like a grazing blow rather than a knockout".
 Nick Schager of Slant Magazine added his criticism of the film, stating "Dax Shepard delivers an I'm Still Here-style mockumentary of staggering incompetence with Brother's Justice".

-Eric Hynes of Time Out gave the film 1 star out of 5, while Andy Webster of The New York Times called the film "[an] ultralow-budget".
+Eric Hynes of Time Out gave the film 1 star out of 5, while Andy Webster of The New York Times called the film "an ultralow-budget".

-The Village Voice's Aaron Hillis compared Brother's Justice to an overlong episode of Curb Your Enthusiasm, adding that unlike that show "[this film has] none of the wit and [is] twice [as] irritati[ng]".
+The Village Voice's Aaron Hillis compared Brother's Justice to an overlong episode of Curb Your Enthusiasm, adding that unlike that show "this film has none of the wit and is twice as irritating".

-According to Gary Goldstein of the Los Angeles Times "[It's b]etter to revisit such memorable Hollywood satires as The Big Picture or For Your Consideration before indulging Shepard's uninspired whimsy".
+According to Gary Goldstein of the Los Angeles Times "It's better to revisit such memorable Hollywood satires as The Big Picture or For Your Consideration before indulging Shepard's uninspired whimsy".